godatadriven/python-devcontainer-template/blogpost.md

 - [Java](https://github.com/devcontainers/features/tree/main/src/java)

 ### Devcontainer templates
-On the official Devcontainer spefication website there are **loads** of templates available.
+On the official Devcontainer specification website there are **loads** of templates available.
 Good chance (part of) your setup is in there.
-A nice way to get a head start in building your Devcontainer, or to get started quickly.
+A nice way to get a head-start in building your Devcontainer or to get started quickly.

 See: https://containers.dev/templates

 ### Mounting directories
 Re-authenticating your CLI tools is annoying.
 So one trick is to mount your AWS/Azure/GCP credentials from your local computer into your Devcontainer.
-This way, authentications done in either environment are shared to the other.
+This way, authentications done in either environment are shared with the other.
 You can easily do this by adding this to `devcontainer.json`:

 ```json
   "mounts": [